antonfirsov/docs/2017/02-Feb/week4/docker.md

 Closing
 -------

-As a team, we've been focussed on enabling .NET with Docker for about two years now.
+As a team, we've been focused on enabling .NET with Docker for about two years now.
 Our approach to Docker has changed a lot in that time, in large part due to adapting to the quick pace of change in the Docker ecosystem.
 We've also adopted Docker more ourselves.
 We'll continue to adapt our approach to ensure that .NET is one of the best platforms for containerized applications.

 I'd like to share a "shout out" to our friends at Docker.
 We've been working with many of them with the goal of making .NET and Docker work great together.
 The Docker folks have also been very receptive when we've suggested improvements that we think would make life easier for .NET developers.
 Multi-arch tags and multi-stage builds are great examples of new scenarios that we've had the benefit of participating in early.

 Please give .NET a try with Docker.
 We'd appreciating hearing about your experiences.
-In fact, we're interesting in finding some customers that have large Docker deployments with .NET.
+In fact, we're interested in finding some customers that have large Docker deployments with .NET.
 We want to learn from your experiences and apply that in the next batch of .NET and Docker improvements.
 Please provide your feedback in the comments below or drop us a line at dotnet@microsoft.com.